 Mr. Watt has served as a director since July 2006.
 In November 2015, Mr. Watt became Chief Restructuring Officer, President and CEO and a director of Warren Resources, Inc. In June 2016, Warren Resources filed a voluntary petition for reorganization under Chapter 11 of the U.S. Bankruptcy Code in the United States Bankruptcy Court for the Southern District of Texas.
 In October 2016, Warren Resources completed its reorganization and emerged from Chapter 11 bankruptcy protection.
 At that time, Mr. Watt became and continues as President, CEO and a director of the private domestic onshore oil and gas exploration and development company.
 Mr. Watt was CEO, President and a director of Dune Energy, Inc., an oil and gas exploration and development company from April 2007 until September 2015.
 Mr. Watt served as Chairman and Chief Executive Officer of Maverick Oil and Gas, Inc., an independent oil and gas exploration and production company from August 2006 until March 2007.
-He was the Chief Executive Officer of Remington Oil and Gas Corporation from February 1998 and the Chairman of Remington from May 2003 until Helix acquired Remington in July 2006.
-Mr. Watt also served on Remington's Board of Directors from September 1997 to July 2006.
+He was the Chief Executive Officer of Remington in July 2006.
+Mr. Watt also served on Remington 's Board of Directors from September 1997 to July 2006.
 Mr. Watt served as a director of Pacific Energy Resources, Ltd. from May 2006 until January 2010.
-Mr. Watt served on the board of Bonanza Creek Energy, Inc. from August 2012 until April 2017.
+Mr. Watt served on the board of Bonanza Creek Energy, Inc., from August 2012 until April 2017.
 He graduated from Rensselaer Polytechnic Institute with a Bachelor of Science in physics.